mserdukoff/Grammario/README.md

 ## UPDATE 9/7/2024
 Since there are no datasets available for building a model like this on my own, I decided I am going to use a premade language model for this.

+## UPDATE 9/14/2024
+I have chosen OpenAI API for this as it is the most straightforward to use and so far shows promissing results.